shiki25wyh/Richi_mahjong_game/README.md

 Random initiate the tiles for each wind.
 Can judge whether can pong.
 2022/6/21
-Add end function(without any tiles in public pool).
+Add end function(without any tiles in public pool流局).
+2022/6/22
+Add chi function.